holychowders/linux-reference/README.md

 - `iostat` (*Report Central Processing Unit (CPU) statistics and input/output statistics for devices and partitions*; from `sysstat`)
   - `iostat [interval [count]] [-d] [device-name]` to report block device statistics
   - `-c` to report CPU statistics
+  - `-x` for extended statistics
+  - `-z` to omit statistics for devices showing no activity

 ## CPU